jetersen/express-ipfilter/README.md

 ## Installation

 Recommended installation is with npm.
-To add node-ipfilter to your project, do:
+To add express-ipfilter to your project, do:

     npm install express-ipfilter